Services Center

 Dr. Rachel Stephens

-Dr. Rachel Stephens has been a licensed psychologist in Virginia since 2017, and is an Assistant Professor at Regent University.
-She has oversight of all training and supervision of students in the PSC.
-Dr. Stephens is a generalist clinician who works primarily from a modern psychodynamic perspective, with an emphasis on experiential and affect-focused models of therapy; however, she is also comfortable and competent in supervising CBT, ACT, IPT, and other common PSC protocols.
-She has developed a specialization in relational and developmental trauma, and has interests in multiculturalism, attachment, spirituality, and gender dynamics.
+Dr. Rachel Stephens has been a licensed psychologist in Virginia since 2016 and serves as Program Director for the PsyD program at Regent University.
+Dr. Stephens is a generalist clinician who works primarily from a modern psychodynamic perspective, with an emphasis on experiential and affect-focused models of therapy; however, she is also comfortable and competent in supervising CBT, ACT, IPT, and other common protocols at the Psychological Services Center.
+She has developed a specialization in relational and developmental trauma, and has interests in group therapy, multiculturalism, attachment, spirituality, and gender dynamics.

 Dr. Jennifer Ripley